 In dating in Philly over the years, I’ve run into my fair share of things that have shut down my prospective relationships.
 From an unhealthy obsession with cats, to a very severe lack of common interests, to, of course, the occasional UDP (if you know, you know), sometimes matches just aren’t meant to be.
 But lately, the issue that seems to be plaguing my budding romances most stems directly from be me being confident about what I’m looking for, and that, for the most part, making the guy run the other way.
 And this all manifests itself in the planning. of. freaking. dates.

 That’s honestly it.
 The “things” I’ve had with the last several men I’ve gone out with have ended when I’ve asked to confirm a date.
 Right now, at this stage of my life, I’m not looking to go on one date a month.
 I want nothing less than a texting buddy.
 If the date went well and we’re both looking for the same thing, it’s impossible for me to think (and, has been programmed into my brain by every magazine since birth) that a guy can’t make time for another quick date soon after.
 When we have trouble nailing that down, that’s where I get uneasy, which usually gives them, an easy out.
+That said, I think I can do perfectly fine staying single and choosing to self-please myself with the help of sex toys (like the ones used in the videos found on SEXM.XXX).
+For people who are not in a relationship or who choose to live a single lifestyle, self-pleasure in the form of masturbation can provide a way to fulfill their sexual desires without the need for a partner.
+This can help to reduce feelings of loneliness and isolation and can promote a positive sense of self-worth and self-care.

 I know that asserting what I’m looking for (which, as a reminder, is to go on actual dates) early on is risky.
 I forever struggle to keep the balance of sharing what is important to me, and making sure I don’t come off too aggressive.
 Like I explained this summer, I’m efficient and organized, and, translated to my dating life, I’m slightly uninterested in investing months of time in a so-so thing.
 It’s tiring!
 As I’m saying, sure you can let me know by Thursday night if Friday works, I’ll keep my whole night open for you, or, no I don’t care that you want to reschedule without giving alternative dates, my night I held open for you (and, when I was dating more frequently, other men I pushed back to keep this date) is NBD.
 My life is busy, it’s not NBD to me.